lonycell/grafana.v7/docs/sources/variables/templates-and-variables.md

 ## Variable types

-Grafana also has global built-in variables that can be used in expressions in the query editor.
+ThingSPIN also has global built-in variables that can be used in expressions in the query editor.
 Refer to [Global variables]({{< relref "global-variables" >}}) for more information.

-You can also define the following types of variables in Grafana.
+You can also define the following types of variables in ThingSPIN.

 Type | Description
 ------- | --------